 A user can connect to the database using the below-mentioned ways:

 #1) Command Line Utility

-“mysql” is the command-line tool offered by MySQL Client program which can be used to interact with the database. mysql is a SQL shell having editing capabilities while giving inputs, and it presents query results in ASCII table format.
+“mysql” is the command-line tool offered by the MySQL Client program which can be used to interact with the database. mysql is a SQL shell having editing capabilities while giving inputs, and it presents query results in ASCII table format.

 #2) GUI Tools

 To access any database, GUI tools are more convenient and time-saving than Command Line tools.
-GUI tools are the ready-to-use visual interfaces that can be easily accessed by users, even if they don’t have much technical knowledge.
+GUI tools are ready-to-use visual interfaces that can be easily accessed by users, even if they don’t have much technical knowledge.